Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

-LSU requires all drone flights on campus property to be pre-approved by the Office of Environmental Health & Safety (EHS).
-Tiger Stadium has a FAA-designated TFR during home football game days.
-Flights over occupied buildings and crowds are prohibited.
+LSU requires all drone flights on campus property to be approved by the Office of Environmental Health & Safety.
+Tiger Stadium has a Temporary Flight Restriction during football game days.

-Restrictions: EHS pre-approval required for all campus UAS operations.
+Restrictions: EHS pre-approval required before any drone operation on campus.
 Tiger Stadium TFR during football games.
-No flights over campus buildings or populated areas.
-Must comply with FAA Part 107 or recreational rules as applicable.
+No flights over campus buildings, crowds, or parking areas.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.